shermanlo77/poLCAParallel/README.md

 ## Changes from the Orginal Code

+R scripts which compares poLCAParallel with poLCA are provided in `exec/`.

 * The stopping condition of the EM algorithm, if the log-likelihood change after an iteration of EM is too small, is evaluated after the E step rather than the M step.
 This is so that the by-product of the E step is reused when